 The mining city of Potosi is about 3 hours away by road from Sucre.
 The discovery of silver and tin in the 16th century led to the rapid expansion of Potosi which became at one time, the largest city in the Americas.
 However the late 20th century collapse in these commodities has left a poor community with dwindling prospects, high in the Andes.

 You’ll find that much of the city is still colonial, with twisting streets and an atmosphere of decayed grandeur in the odd great mansion.
 Declared a World Heritage site by UNESCO, it has an abundance of churches.
-The Mint and the Cerro Rico mine itself are well worth a visit.
+Worth a visit whilst is Potosi is the Museum of the Spanish Empire's Royal Mint.